Leo3418/leo3418.github.io/README.md

 can be found [here][mmistakes-license].

 This site uses templates derived from Hugo's built-in shortcodes.
-Hugo is copyright (C) 2021 The Hugo Authors, and its license can be found [here][hugo-license].
+Hugo is copyright (C) 2021 The Hugo Authors.
+Its license can be found [here][hugo-license].

 This site uses [asciinema player][asciinema-player], which is copyright (C)